jebeom/VGD/README.md

 # 📌 Project Overview

 We propose a novel reinforcement learning (RL) based fine-tuning framework designed to significantly enhance the performance of diffusion policies in robotic manipulation.
-Our approach introduces a **Dynamic Value-Guided Diffusion** mechanism that adaptively adjusts the guidance ratio during the denoising process.
+Our approach introduces a **Dynamic Value-Guided Denoising** mechanism that adaptively adjusts the guidance ratio during the denoising process.
 Unlike static methods, our framework dynamically calibrates the influence of the value function based on critic uncertainty.
 This results in superior robustness, sample efficiency, and adaptability across diverse environments and complex tasks, overcoming the inherent limitations of standard imitation learning and fixed-guidance strategies.

 ---